wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 This is surprisingly (or maybe predictably) a contentious area of debate for philosophers.
 For example, if you look up propositions in the Stanford Encyclopedia of Philosophy, a quick skim will show that there's no single definition of a proposition.
-I think my definition will be sufficient for my purposes, but note that it is an oversimplification.
+I think my definition will be sufficient for my purposes but note that it is an oversimplification.

 </details>

-The most common topic I've seen this distinction used is on education.
+I've seen this distinction used the most when talking about education.
 When we critique the current education system, we might say that schools focus too much on memorization (knowledge-that) instead of skills (knowledge-how) such as critical thinking.[^optimistic] What Jason Stanley & Timothy Williamson (S&W) argue is that this distinction doesn't